What is Modified Atmosphere Packaging (MAP)?

 Modified Atmosphere enables fresh and minimally processed packaged food products to maintain visual, textural and nutritional appeal.
 The controlled MAP environment enables food packaging to provide an extended shelf life without requiring the addition of chemical preservatives or stabilisers.
 Processors and marketers of food products rely on Modified Atmosphere Packaging to assure fresh and flavourful products that continually meet the consumer’s expectation for brand quality, consistency, freshness and in-stock availability.

-More information is also avalible on www.modifiedatmospherepackaging.com or on Wikipedia
+More information is also avalible on www.modifiedatmospherepackaging.com

 What is Modified Atmosphere Packaging?